gnolang/gno/docs/reference/go-gno-compatibility.md

 Generics are currently not implemented.

-Note that gno does not support shadowing of builtin types.
+Note that Gno does not support shadowing of built-in types.
 While the following built-in typecasting assignment would work in Go, this is not supported in Gno.

 ```go